Shipping FAQ's Menu

 Unfavorable Shipping Conditions

 Temperatures are a big consideration when packaging and shipping live products.
 And at any time, we may decide to postpone deliveries if we feel the live product will not survive the transit.
-If that is the case, we will make our best effort to contact the customer so that can make other arrangements if desired.

 But if the temperatures are too cold, we can package the crickets with heat packs.
 And if they are too hot, we can package them with cold gel packs.
-But these alone doesn't guarantee live delivery.

 But either way, we need to keep a close eye on the weather when we get into the extremes.
 So please keep that in mind when expecting deliveries.